odriverobotics/ODrive/README.md

 Wire up the encoder(s) to J4.
 The A,B phases are required, and the Z (index pulse) is optional.
 The A,B and Z lines have 1k pull up resistors, for use with open-drain encoder outputs.
 For single ended push-pull signals with weak drive current (\<4mA), you may want to desolder the pull-ups.

 The currently supported command modes are USB and step/direction.
-* If you are sending commands over USB, you can plug in a USB cable on J1.
+* If you are sending commands over USB, you can plug in a cable into the micro-USB port.
-* If you are using step/direction, please see [Setting up step/direction](#setting-up-stepdirection)
+* If you are using step/direction, please see [setting up step/direction](#setting-up-stepdirection)

 You can now:
 * [Download and build the firmware](https://github.com/madcowswe/ODriveFirmware)